Pipe query syntax

 To enroll a project in the pipe syntax preview, fill out the pipe syntax enrollment form.

-GoogleSQL supports pipe query syntax, which is a simpler and more concise alternative to standard query syntax.
-Pipe syntax supports many of the same operators as standard syntax, and improves some areas of SQL query functionality.
+Pipe query syntax is an extension to GoogleSQL that's simpler and more concise than standard query syntax.
+Pipe syntax supports the same operations as standard syntax, and improves some areas of SQL query functionality and usability.

-For more background and details on the language design, see the research paper SQL Has Problems.
+For more background and details on pipe syntax design, see the research paper SQL Has Problems.
 We Can Fix Them: Pipe Syntax In SQL.

 Pipe syntax